 Should I have weight loss or breast reduction surgery first?

 Because many obese patients today have severe breast enlargement, they are now considering both massive weight loss surgery (gastric bypass, lap band, etc.) and breast reduction surgery.
-From this the question arises: Which operation should I have do first, breast reduction or gastric bypass?
+From this, the question arises: Which operation should I have first, breast reduction or gastric bypass?

 There have also been previous reports showing that breast reduction surgery can be a stimulus for further weight loss.

 Rarely considered is what will happen to the volume and shape of the breast tissues when a breast reduction patient then goes on to lose massive amounts of weight after the surgery.
 Since breast tissue is comprised of significant amounts of fat, subsequent weight loss will certainly result in a further decrease in breast volume.

 Dr. Brenner sits down with you, the patient, and goes over the best course of action to pursue, whether to go with a weight loss procedure or the breast reduction surgery first.
 Dr. Brenner specializes in performing breast reduction surgery in Beverly Hills at his office.
 He aims to provide the best shape possible for the new, reduced breasts, while also taking into consideration the changes future weight loss may bring.
 This is to ensure that your breasts keep their full and natural beauty.